 She’s such a blank canvas that anyone can put themselves in her shoes.
-Which is probably why these books are so insanely popular – anyone can fantasise over the most gorgeous guy ever fancying them, because all we really want is to be loved, right?
+Which is probably why these books are so insanely popular – anyone can fantasise over the most gorgeous guy ever fancying them, because deep down a lot of us long to be loved, right?

 Another problem I have with Bella is that she’s so clumsy I’m wondering if she has some sort of disorder.
 And it doesn’t add up either: She won’t go to a school dance because her hand-eye co-ordination is sorely lacking.
 Yet … she used to dance at a studio when she was younger.
 The dancing didn’t help her with the clumsiness?
 And they didn’t throw her out for being a danger to others?

-From a love story perspective, it’s quite standard, although I get a bigger and better buzz from any Mills & Boon book, to be honest.
+From a love story perspective, it’s quite standard, although I get a bigger and better buzz from even the shoddiest Mills & Boon book, to be honest.
 While I love age-gap romances, the story of a 100+ man spying on a sleeping teenager through her bedroom window for a month is creepy, even by my standards.
 That’s what a stalker does.
 Stalkers are creepy.
-Writing-wise, Meyer uses far too many adjectives and not to mention that it’s very seldom that anyone “says” anything.
-They “breathe”, “whisper”, “laugh” and “plead” and stuff, which is lazy – we should be able to gather how something is being said simply by what is being said, without having to be told.
+Writing-wise Meyer uses far too many adjectives, and it’s very seldom that anyone “says” anything.
+They “breathe”, “whisper”, “laugh” and “plead” and stuff, which is lazy – we should be able to gather how something is being said simply by what is being said, without having to be told every single time.

 I suppose I should mention Jacob as well, really.
 He’s a sweet kid, and he seems to be a lot nicer than Sparkles, and a lot less stupid than Bella.
 She’d be better off with him, but of course, that’s not going to happen.
 It will get even creepier by the end of the series.
 I still have to read the other three books to get all the horrid details, but yeah, it sounds like it’s going to get worse.